Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 A user group, sometimes called a "ugroup ", is simply a group of
 |SYSPRODUCTNAME| users.
 User groups are used to set specific
-permissions to some project data (e.g. software releases and packages - see ?).
+permissions to some project data (e.g. software releases and packages - see `Package Modification`_).
 A user group is always attached to a project, but the users comprising the group do not necessarily belong to that project.

 User Groups Management